Guerci History, Family Crest & Coats of Arms

 The surname Guerci was first found in Cesena, a town in the Emilia-Romagna region at the foot of the Apennines, crowned with the ancient fortress of Rocca.
 In 1357 it was defended against Albornez, in 1377 sacked by Cardinal Robert of Geneva and in 1465 came under the domination of the Church.
 Pius VI and Pius VII were both born here.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

 Early History of the Guerci family

-Another 149 words (11 lines of text) covering the years 1436 and 1518 are included under the topic Early Guerci History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Guerci research.
+Another 75 words (5 lines of text) covering the years 1436 and 1518 are included under the topic Early Guerci History in all our PDF Extended History products and printed products wherever possible.

 Guerci Spelling Variations